Best Bakers Rack of 2021

 We tested each bakers rack for its loaded and unloaded stability, as well as evaluating its joint stability during assembly.
 In testing, the Seville Classics Rack is one of the strongest options available with a stated 350 pound distributed weight capacity.
 It and the AmazonBasics Kitchen Storage Rack were the only racks we trusted to hang heavy pots and pans from.
 The Vasagle Industrial was a sturdy and stable option within the shelving style bakers rack.
 Sturdy feet inspired confidence, and we trusted the Vasagle would last a long time.
 A surprise result was how well the Mr. Ironstone 3-Tier + 4-Tier performed for stability; it was one of the most stable wide 4-tier racks.

 In general, feet were more stable than rolling wheels in our analysis.
 The Mr. Ironstone 3-Tier wheels were nice as an accessory but lacked the stability of leveling feet.
 It also has thin wood with a wide span that should be a consideration for large heavy objects.
 Many racks had a little racking (side to side motion) when push tested.
 The Rolanstar Utility Shelf was especially noticeable.
 In general, though, most racks were plenty stable for everyday use.

-After building enough bakers rack to make our hands sore, we tested them in various uses and with consideration to a range of kitchen appliances.
+After building enough bakers rack to make our hands sore, we tested them in various uses, with consideration to a range of kitchen appliances.
 All of these racks added space and organization to our test kitchen.
 Some provided additional counter space, while some excelled at storage capacity.
-For a quick and relatively easy upgrade to any kitchen — or living room or bedroom — don't be fooled into thinking bakers racks are just for bakers.
+For a quick and relatively easy upgrade to any kitchen, look no further; these can also be used in a living room or bedroom; don't be fooled into thinking bakers racks are just for bakers.

 — Eric Bissell